-But what happens when the words or arts etched into your skin doesn’t express who you are, or what you want to be identified with anymore?
+But what happens when the words or arts etched into your skin don’t express who you are, or what you want to be identified with anymore?
 You remove them!
 And that’s what we help you do at Ink Doubt.
-There may be so many mistakes you cannot erase, buy your tattoo is not one of them.
+There may be so many mistakes you cannot erase, but your tattoo is not one of them.
 We assure you.

 Tattoo removal isn’t something you do every other day.
 That’s why we want to walk this path with you by offering our advice on how best to prepare yourself for the procedure.
 Our advice is based on our professional knowledge and experience as Denver’s superior tattoo removal provider.

 In this article, we share healthy habits and tips you should practice before and after your tattoo removal procedure.
 We share these tips with you because we do not want you to experience any complications during and after the procedure.

 In addition to these tips, we also answer some of your most pressing questions on tattoo removal.

 - Protect the tattooed area from UV radiation, at least, one month before the procedure.